scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 ![Load balancing for transactions with a two-phase commit interface](images/two_phase_commit_load_balancing.png)

 There are several approaches to achieve load balancing for transactions with a two-phase commit interface depending on the protocol between the services.
-Some approaches for this include using gRPC and HTTP/1.1.
+Some approaches for this include using gRPC, HTTP/1.1, and [ScalarDB Cluster (redirects to the Enterprise docs site)](https://scalardb.scalar-labs.com/docs/latest/scalardb-cluster/), which is a component that is available only in the ScalarDB Enterprise edition.

 ### gRPC